 Turner syndrome is a genetic condition caused by an abnormality on one of your sex chromosomes.
-It is also called Monosomy X, gonadal dysgenesis, and Bonnevie-Ullrich syndrome.
-The condition is found only in females.
+It’s also called monosomy X, gonadal dysgenesis, and Bonnevie-Ullrich syndrome.
+Only people assigned female at birth can develop this condition.

 Turner syndrome occurs when part or all of one of your X chromosomes is missing.
-According to the Turner Syndrome Society of the United States, this condition affects approximately one out of 2,500 live female births (TSS).
+This condition affects approximately

-Individuals with Turner syndrome can lead healthy and relatively normal lives but they typically require some ongoing and consistent medical supervision to treat and detect complications that might occur.
+People with Turner syndrome can lead healthy lives, but they typically require some consistent, ongoing medical supervision to detect and treat complications.

 There is no way to prevent Turner syndrome, and the cause of the genetic abnormality is unknown.